HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 Expansion Hub to sensors
 ```

-With a six sensor deployment, three temperature zones (front and back) can be monitored in a rack.
+With a six-sensor deployment, three temperature zones (front and back) can be monitored in a rack.
 Hyperview will automatically calculate the temperature averages and Delta-T values for the zones.

 ```{figure} /product/asset-tracker/media/rack_with_sensors.png
 :alt: Expansion Hub to sensors